-1. Myriads of Stalls.
 One can find these stalls of different states of India representing their heritage.
 Punjab, Himachal Pradesh, Haryana are some of the prominent pavilions where the crowd can mostly be seen.

-3. The Food Fiesta.
 Apart from several stalls of goods and services, one can enjoy different cuisines while exploring the International Trade Fair.
 Right from Indian to Chinese to Italian, one would love to taste the lip-smacking food items that are here in ample amounts.

-4. Facilities.
 IITF is well equipped with advanced facilities, taking care of everyone’s needs.
 The place is wheel-chair friendly for specially-abled people.
 If you are looking for specific information about anything or any particular state’s stall, there is a proper arrangement at Information Booth where you can get all the information you want.

 To reach Delhi, you will need to cover a total distance of about 1,411, 1,495, 2,156 km from Mumbai, Kolkata, and Bengaluru respectively.
 Check out the following details on how you can easily visit Delhi by the following means of public transport without any hassle.